Jump to: Central London | North London | South London | East London | West London

 Hackney - 396 Mentmore Terrace, London E8 3PH

 E5 Bakehouse are one of London's premier sourdough providers and you'll find them in many a restaurant too.
 The range also includes a spelt loaf, rye breads and buns and plenty of top-drawer pastries.
-Brunch at their cafe is very popular, and they have a coffee roastery in Poplar.
+Brunch at their cafe is very popular, and they have also have a coffee roastery and sister bakery in Poplar.

 Follow on Instagram: @e5bakehouse